GravByte/GravByte/README.md

 Game Developer
 --------------

-I am a Student Game Developer who recently received a 1st in a BSc Game Design degree.
+I am a Software and Game Developer who received a 1st in a BSc Game Design degree and now works as a Junior Software Developer professionally.

 Whilst I am very much a jack-of-all-trades person, my areas of focus are game programming and design, where I excel at.